nostyleguy/io_scene_swg_msh/README.md

   * Blends are imported as shape keys.
   * Occlusion layer (2 for most wearables) is stored in the custom property, "OCC_LAYER"
   * Skeleton name(s) are imported as a custom properties.
 The name of the property will be of the form SKTM_n where n is an integer.
 This allows multiple skeletons to be affected.
 The value of the property is the path to the skeleton, including the directory, e.g. "appearance/skeleton/all_b.skt".
-  * Occlusions are imported as Integer type custom properties.
+  * Occlusion zones are imported as Integer type custom properties.
 The name of the occlusion zone is "OZN_" plus the name of the occlusion zone; i.e "OZN_chest".
-The custom property value is 0 or 1, where 1 means occluded and 0 means not occluded.
+The custom property value is 0 or 1, where 1 means occluded by this model and 0 means not occluded.
+  * OCZ Support: You can specify the Occlusion Zones on this model by using Blender's "Face Map" feature.
+This is similar to a Vertex Group, but with faces.
+The name of the group must be either an occlusion zone ("chest", "torso_f") OR a colon-separated list of occlusion zones ("chest:torso_f").
+Import a model like armor_padded_s01_chest_plate_m_l0.mgn to see an example.
   * Shader name is imported as a material, in cases where there are multiple shaders, each shader is added as a new material.
 Also,  each polygon in the mesh is properly assigned to each material.
-However, each created material while having the proper shader name, will still only be a default blank material, without textures, shading, etc…  You can, however, load any textures associated with the SWG shader into blender, and they will map properly onto the mesh.
-But you have to do this manually, the importer will not do this for you.
   * UVs are imported for each shader, and stored in a single UV file within blender.
 Again, the UVs are assigned properly to each Poly and material that gets created.
 This allows you to import any and all textures from the SWG shader files into blender, and they will map properly.
 Please be aware that SWG UVs are written to the MGN files Upside-Down.
 Meaning they have to be flipped upright on import for them to work properly in blender.
 * This plugin will export a single object from blender into the MGN file format for SWG.
 Items exported are the mesh, UV, Shader names, Bone names, bone weights, Blends, Occlusions and skeleton name.
   * Each item works the same as has already been described above for the importer.
 This exporter will fail if multiple objects are selected for export.